 Concepts of the Kingdom of God

 The fact that monotheism emerged purely out of earthly preoccupations—namely, a religious reform movement initiated after the defeat of Jews at the hands of Assyrians and Babylonians—is clearly evidenced in the numerous references to the “Kingdom of God” abundantly found in monotheistic texts.
 There is a famous Christian prayer: “O God, our Father in heaven, thy kingdom come”.
-Clearly, this cannot refer to a heavenly kingdom where God’s rule already prevails.
-It is speaking about the desire to revive an earthly kingdom.
+Clearly, this cannot refer to a heavenly kingdom where God’s rule already prevails so it cannot “come” because it never went away.
+This has to be speaking about the desire to revive an earthly kingdom.
 Such prayers indicate that there was once an earthly kingdom, which was then lost, the loss was interpreted as a punishment from Yahweh, which then led to a monotheistic reform, and having done that reform, the reformers pray for the revival of their lost kingdom.

 The Old Testament speaks to this too.
 King David had been promised by God that his descendants will forever rule over Israel.
 That was true for about 400 years, after which the descendants of David were overthrown by invasions.
 The reforms of monotheism that followed thus began speaking of the new “King of the Jews”, who was expected to arrive, free the Jews from foreign rule, return the Jews living in exile to their homeland, and reestablish a Jewish kingdom on earth.
 The references to king and kingdom are about an earthly king and an earthly kingdom, assumed to return after a monotheistic reform.

 Addition of Salvation Doctrines